 In this unit students use the Cultural Framework and the Contemporary Framework to examine the different ways that artists interpret and present social and personal issues in their artistic practice.
-They apply the Cultural Framework and the considering career options for their future.

-Contemporary Framework appropriate to the selection of artworks.
-In students own artistic practice, they continue to use the art process and visual language to explore experiment and materials and techniques and to personal and develop creative responses.
+They apply the Cultural Framework and the Contemporary Framework as appropriate to the selection of artworks.
+In students own artistic practice, they continue to use the art process and visual language to explore and experiment with materials and techniques and to develop personal and creative responses.
 They explore the way cultural contexts and contemporary ideas and approaches to art have influenced their artwork.

 The Arts Industry is the largest employer after the public service in Australia.
-Career opportunities include such areas as the Fine Arts.
-Education, Media, Advertising, and Design throughout industry and business.
+Career opportunities include such areas as the Fine Arts, Education, Media, Advertising, and Design throughout industry and business.
 In a world, which relies so heavily on Visual Technology, the ability to visualise concepts and to communicate effectively through visual media is essential.
-It is important for students to carefully explore the potential benefits this subject offers when
+It is important for students to carefully explore the potential benefits this subject offers when considering career options for their future.